Services

 Overview

-Up to CAD 3.2 million in support is available for collaborative AI and machine learning projects in manufacturing.
+AI For Manufacturing Challenge supports collaborative AI and machine learning projects for advanced manufacturing in Canada.
 Eligible work includes systems optimization, robotics and automation, rapid prototyping, and manufacturing cybersecurity.

 /100